Rumpunzel/rpg-thingy/characters/talents-&-feats/maneuver.md

 ---

-### Superior Strategist
+### Athlete

-When you [Gain an Advantage](../../playing-the-game/gauntlets#gaining-an-advantage), you may test twice and gain two different advantages.
+When using a trait for a dice modifier, you may choose which dice modifier to use for the roll, regardless of the attribute you chose.